NullByte-7w7/ROOTKIT-USERLAND/README.md

 ## Introduction

-Welcome to my rootkit!
-This toolkit offers some cool and interesting functionalities designed to enhance your digital security.
+Welcome to my rootkit userland This toolkit offers some cool and interesting functionalities designed to enhance your digital security.
 Let's dive into what it can do.

 ## INSTALL MANUAL